Name: Shannon H.

 The road to Discover

 When I was working at a video store in the 90s, one of the guys I worked with came in one day and said he applied here.
-I had no idea Discover was in Phoenix and it sounded interesting so I also applied—now I’m celebrating my 29th year at Discover!
+I had no idea Discover was in Phoenix.
+It sounded interesting so I also applied—now I’m celebrating my 29th year at Discover!

 Stepping Forward Together

 One of the things that has kept me at Discover is the fact that we care about the LGBTQ community.
-Employee Resource Group (ERG) work is a huge passion of mine and to see that our efforts have now introduced a Discover it® Card featuring the pride colors to our customers was mind blowing to me – and a tremendous step in the right direction.
+Employee Resource Group (ERG) work is a huge passion of mine.
+I enjoy seeing that our efforts have now introduced a Discover it® Card featuring the pride colors to our customers was mind blowing to me – and a tremendous step in the right direction.
 I am very proud of the company’s commitment to diversity, inclusion and belonging.

 Leading & Living by Example

 As a member of the LGBTQ community, my first 4 years were spent in the closet.
 I was outed by a local newspaper and sort of forced out of the closet and the way my colleagues treated me set the stage for my life – no judgement.

 Part of the work we do in PRIDE has been community outreach.
 The Phoenix PRIDE Employee Resource Group (“ERG”) partners with Mulligan’s Manor, an LGBTQ specific foster home for kids aged 12 – 18.
 We visit regularly and invite them to march with us in the PRIDE parade.
 I believe we have made a very positive impact on their lives.
 Every email I sent to the PRIDE ERG ends with “Live your authentic lives!” because we all should.